haoyuc/MaskedDenoising/README.md

 Training
 ----------
+❗️ This project is more oriented towards exploring how to make the model have better generalization capabilities when the degraded distribution of the training data is limited.
-❗️ We train the model only on **Gaussian noise (sigma=15)**, and test the model on other noise types and noise levels.
+We train the model **only on Gaussian noise (sigma=15)**, and test the model on other noise types and noise levels.
+So this project may not be suitable for certain practical applications.

 <br/>